aregsar/aregsarblog/blog/2019/installing-laravel-valet-on-macOS/index.md

 `~/.composer/composer.json`

-So requiring valet globally installs valet at:
+So requiring valet globally installs the valet executable file at:

 `~/.composer/vendor/laravel/valet/valet`

-Adds the symlinks:
+The installation also adds the symlinks:

 `~/.composer/vendor/bin/valet` -> `~/.composer/vendor/laravel/valet/valet`

 So we have to make sure `~/.composer/vendor/bin` is added to the path env variable to run the `valet` command.

-Composer also creates the configuration directory:
+The installation also creates the configuration directory for Valet at:

 `~/.config/valet/`

-We can check the version:
+Once Valet is installed, we can check its version by running:

 `valet --version`

-## Configure Valet with NGinx ad Dnsmaq
+## Configuring Valet with Nginx ad Dnsmaq

+After Composer installs Valet, we need to configure Valet.
+We can do so by running:

 `valet install`

-On macOS uses Homebrew to install nginx and dnsmasq

-#setup websites
+This command will use Homebrew to download and install Nginx and Dnsmasq servers and configure Valet to use them.
+Installing `Nginx` and `Dnsmasq` will add the `nginx` and `dnsmasq` services on your system and start them up.

+## Configuring Valet to serve web projects

-Go to any directory where our laravel project directories reside and run:
+To add our projects to be served by Valet, go to the directory where our Laravel projects reside and run:

 `valet park`

-This will serve any project using the URI `<projectname>.test` in the web browser
+This will serve any project using the URI `<project-name>.test` in the web browser.

+For example, let's say you had a Laravel project directory named `movies` and this directory was created inside the `dev` directory.
+In this case you would navigate to `dev` directory and run the `valet park` command.

+After running the command, you should be able to navigate your browser to `movies.test` and see your Laravel `movies` project homepage being served.

 ## troubleshooting Valet install

-If after running `valet install` and `valet park`, the sites are not being resolved, check if the nginx and dnsmsq services were actually installed and are running.
+If after running `valet install` and `valet park`, the sites are not being resolved, check if the `nginx` and `dnsmsq` services were actually installed and are running.

 You can verify if they were installed and are running by running this command:

 `brew list`

-If either service is not listed or is stopped you will need to install and run them manually.
+If either service is not listed or is stopped you will need to install and run it manually.

-When I uninstalled Valet and re-installed it, for some reason it did not re-install the nginx and dnsmasq packages.
+When I uninstalled Valet and re-installed it on my system, for some reason the `valet install` command did not re-install the Nginx and Dnsmasq packages.

-So I had to manually install and run them for valet to work.
+So I had use Homebrew to manually install and run them so Valet would work.

 Here are the steps I took

 ```bash
 brew install dnsmasq